pintard/palette/ColorPicker/README.md

 ## Instructions

-Install and build this project by navigating to the `ColorPicker` root directory and executing the `npm init` and `npm build` commands
+Install and build this project by navigating to the `ColorPicker` root directory and executing the `npm install` and `npm build` commands